 SD Standard Deviation (SD) is used to resample the mean system capacity (response) values based on a given stressor level.
 In the CEMPRA (Joe Model) simulations, environmental parameters are resampled for each batch replicate, year and location based on SD values in the stressor magnitude workbook.
 This column is used to represent uncertainty in the stressor-response relationship.
 Resampling will be based on the mean system capacity and SD values with a normal distribution (linear) or log scale (log) according to the value specified in the main worksheet under the Stress_Scale column.
-Regardless of the parameters for resampling, the lower limit and upper limit values will constrain values to fixed limits. low.limit The lower limit for stressor-response resampling (see SD column distribution).
+Regardless of the parameters for resampling, the lower limit and upper limit values will constrain values to fixed limits.
+If the SD value is set to zero, then no resampling will take place within the stressor-response curve. low.limit The lower limit for stressor-response resampling (see SD column distribution).
 Set to 0 as a default. up.limit The upper limit for stressor-response resampling (see SD column distribution).
 Set to 100 as a default.